devongovett/SNNeuralNet/README.md

 ## Creating an SNNeuralNet

-There are several ways of creating an `SNNeuralNetwork` instance.
+There are several ways of creating an `SNNeuralNet` instance.
 The base init method is:

 ```objective-c
 SNNeuralNet *net = [[SNNeuralNet alloc] initWithInputs:2 outputs:1];